RAM: What it is and when do you need more?

 Unused RAM is wasted RAM

 You might have heard this saying about Android and memory management.
 It's a Linux thing, and Android is a Linux kernel-based OS just like Ubuntu.
-What it means is that Android was built to stuff the RAM full of apps and their associated data as fast as possible and keep it full, leaving only the minimum free amount we talked about above open for housekeeping duties.
+It means that Android was built to stuff the RAM full of apps and their associated data as fast as possible and keep it full, leaving only the minimum free amount we talked about above open for housekeeping duties.

-Android is not Windows 10 and they each do things differently.
+Android is not Windows, and they each do things differently.

-This is different from the way Windows works, though if you're using a Mac, it's very close.
+This is different from how Windows works, though it's very close if you're using a Mac.
 Windows keeps RAM open and free for an app that needs it.
 Linux keeps an app in memory until the memory is needed elsewhere.
 That's also decided by those minimum free settings the company that built your phone set.
-Apps and their processes are given a priority based on what they do, how they do it and when the last time they were on the screen.
-When you want to open a new app, the apps with lower priorities get closed so the new app has the RAM it needs.
+Apps and their processes are given a priority based on what they do, how they do it, and when the last time they were on the screen.
+When you want to open a new app, the apps with lower priorities get closed, so the new app has the RAM it needs.

 As you use your phone, you'll use many of the same apps more than others.
-These apps will tend to stay resident in RAM and be running so they are available in an instant.
-Having that RAM free instead means the apps would need to restart the processes that allow you to interact with them, and that's slower and uses more battery power than keeping them resident in RAM.
+These apps will tend to stay resident in RAM and be running, so they are available instantly.
+Having that RAM free instead of having the app(s) already resident in the RAM means the app would need to restart the processes that allow you to interact with them, and that's slower and uses more battery power than keeping them resident in RAM.

-It's a true saying for your Android (or iOS) phone, but not your Windows computer or Chromebook (also a Linux-kernel-based OS ) because they manage RAM differently.
+It's a true saying for your Android (or iOS) phone, but not your Windows computer.
+It's kind of true for your Chromebook (also a Linux-kernel-based OS ).
+Each operating system manages things differently and manages the RAM it has available differently, too.
+When it comes to your Android phone though, you are better off with almost all the RAM filled with application data instead of free.
+Either way, it's available.

 What does having more RAM inside my phone do for me?

-You already know the short answer because it's above — allows for more apps to run in the background.
+You already know the short answer because it's above — it allows for more apps to run in the background.
 But the long answer is really interesting.

 The first Android phone, the T-Mobile G1, had 192MB of RAM.
-The Galaxy S20 Ultra has about a gazillion times more.
+The Galaxy S22 Ultra has about a gazillion times more.

 If you take things a step further and do things like Samsung's DeX desktop setup, having more RAM can be a big benefit.
 DeX, for example, could use more RAM set aside before the phone is running for the graphics adapter but still needs a nice chunk to use itself so other apps or processes can run without being interrupted.
-And you can even more creative if you're developing software for a phone with "extra" RAM.
+And you can get even more creative if you're developing software for a phone with "extra" RAM.

-Ideally, a phone with extra physical RAM could use a device driver that enables DMA (Direct Memory Access) for the user interface.
+Ideally, a phone with extra physical RAM could even use a device driver that enables DMA (Direct Memory Access) for the user interface.
 This sets aside RAM at boot just for the home screen, touch input, and anything else that makes your phone uber-responsive regardless of anything else running or going on outside of the RAM set aside for DMA.
 Are you ready for instant touch response or scrolling?
 Because that is how you get it.

 You don't need more, but you can always use more.